astronomer/astro-blog/posts/change-data-capture-cloudsql-postgres-with-apache-airflow-1.md

 ## Step 2: GCP Access - CloudSQL to GCS

-To provide access between Airflow, CloudSQL, and a GCS bucket, you first need to give your CloudSQL instance the necessary permissions to make the export to a GCS Bucket, followed by providing Airflow the access to make API calls.
+To allow for access between Airflow, CloudSQL, and your GCS bucket, you'll need to both give your CloudSQL instance the necessary permissions to export to the GCS bucket and give Airflow access to make API calls to both services.

 Starting with CloudSQL and GCS: